Skip to main content

 We are like 10-year-old Boys and Girls

-My 10-year-old boy will not immediately answer back when you ask him a question.
-Most of the time I have to ask him twice or thrice before he actually answers back.
-In one instance, I was caught off-guard.
-He shouted at me after asking him a question a third time!
+My 10-year-old son doesn’t always answer right away when I ask him a question.
+Often, I have to repeat myself two or three times before he responds.
+One morning, though, his reaction caught me off guard.
 We were in the car on the way to school.
-It was boy-scout day, so he was wearing the scout uniform, the brown buttoned shirt with patches – boy scout logo and the Philippine flag.
-I thought the air-conditioning can be cold inside their classroom because he didn’t bring his school jacket, so I asked him, “Gab, are you wearing a sando?”
-A sando is a Filipino word for the sleeveless undershirt.
-In a very soft voice he muttered, “No, I don’t have it.”
-I didn’t hear what he actually said so I asked him a second time, “Are you wearing sando?”
-He replied a bit louder, “I’m not wearing it.”
-I heard him alright and I got worried he could get cold.
-But I couldn’t believe what he said, so I asked him a third time, raising my voice a l
+It was Boy Scout day, so he wore the brown uniform shirt with its badges—the scout logo and the Philippine flag.
+Knowing how cold the air-conditioning can be in classrooms, I noticed he hadn’t brought his school jacket.
+So I asked, “Gab, are you wearing a sando?”
+(A sando is a sleeveless undershirt in Filipino.)
+In a soft voice, he muttered, “No, I don’t have it.”
+I didn’t quite catch his reply, so I asked again: “Are you wearing a sando?”
+This time he said, a bit louder, “I’m not wearing it.”
+I heard him, but I still couldn’t believe it, so I asked a third time, raising my voice: “You’re not wearing a sando?!”
+This time he shouted back: “I’m not wearing a sando!”
+To check for myself, I slipped my finger between the buttons of his shirt—an...

 Recent posts